 The explicitly stated goal for the sculptural dioramas was education, to become a model for future Chinese revolutionaries.
 These real-life and fictional models also existed in other forms, especially in the Eight Model Operas, which were the source for many of the themes and pictorial motifs in the visual arts of the period.

 The Eight Model Operas includes two ballets: The Legend of the Red Lantern (Hongdeng ji), and Shajiabang.
 Taking Tiger Mountain by Strategy (Zhiqu weihu shan), Raid on the White Tiger Regiment (Qixi baihu tuan), Ode of the Dragon River (Longjiang song), On the Dock (Haigang), The White-Haired Girl (Baimao nü), and Red Detachment of Women (Hongse niangzi jun), were all promoted and approved by Mao’s wife Jiang Qing, who had absolute control in all aspects of the arts.
 Similar to the Rent Collection Courtyard, the plot of many of “revolutionary” and “modern” operas (unlike the traditional Beijing operas) was about the struggles of proletarian heroes against the bourgeoisie and landlords, eventually leading to their final liberation at the hands of the People Liberation Army and the Communist Party.
-These operas traveled and were performed in every corner of China where they were often the only source of entertainment.
+These operas travelled and were performed in every corner of China where they were often the only source of entertainment.
 The operas were remade into films, comic books, and concert pieces.
 Motifs from the operas were printed on posters, everyday objects, and textiles.

 The Invincible Thought of Mao Zedong Illuminates the Stage of Revolutionary Art!, 1969.
 Poster showing Jiang Qing holding the Little Red Book, and vignettes of Jiang’s approved model performing arts radiating from the head of Mao as the sun.